Can love affair with UK royals outlast Elizabeth II?

 ALREADY A REPUBLIC?

-Republicans are convinced that most Britons, especially the young are apathetic when it comes to the monarchy, and that will develop into opposition when they realize what lies in store.
+Republicans are convinced that most Britons, especially the young are apathetic when it comes to the monarchy, and that will develop into opposition when they realise what lies in store.

 That is why royal officials have desperately been boosting coverage of Charles's sons William and Harry, they argue.